 As soon as possible, the member of staff will write an account of the incident (in the words of the child) and then inform the DSL.
+Our safeguarding concerns and actions are recorded online using Cpoms.

 Legal responsibility

 In the exceptional case of a safeguarding issue going to court, the need for all staff involved to make and keep accurate notes is particularly pertinent.
 Any member of staff may be required to testify under oath.